Green Mussels Recipe

 • To use whole mussels instead of half shell, cook the mussels in a 6 or 8-quart pot, not a skillet, so they have room to open.

-• If you are on a Paleo, Whole30, or Kaufmann diet, substitute water mixed with the juice of one lemon for the wine.
+• For an alcohol-free dish, substitute water mixed with the juice of one lemon for the wine.